Afshintm/Battleship/README.md

 ## mac os ##

-run ./run.sh from the root of the repository.
+run ./run.sh from the root of the repository for interactive menu.

 ## Windows or any command line/terminal ##